konspyre/electroscope/README.md

 #### Antenna

 There is no part for this, so you'll have to make your own.
-A simple loop soldered together usually works well (the twisted termination used in the photos is just a fancy flourish).
+A simple loop soldered together usually works well (the twisted termination used in the [previous photos](https://open.konspyre.org/assets/images/electroscope/top-old-ver-kapton.png) is just a fancy flourish).

 #### Optional